bazilinskyy/coupled-sim/README.md

 - 10 intersections with traffic lights
 - 34 zebra crossings

 Traffic lights can be turned on and off before the experiment or programmatically in real-time.

-Small, medium, and large cars are supported for driving and are represented by the models similar to Smart Fortwo, Pontiac GTO, and Nissan Datsun, respectively.
+Drivable cars:
+- small (Smart Fortwo)
+- medium (Pontiac GTO)
+- large (Nissan Datsun)

 Cars that are not controlled by the human participants can be instructed to follow a trajectory before the experiment or can be programmed to respond to other road users.
 The advertisements are programmable and can be used as visual distractions (e.g., for research on visual attention distribution).

 ![](ReadmeFiles/world_top_view.png)